sabshr/SciResearchGraphs/README.md

 This is a repository of graphs made using Matplotlib for my 2023-2024 Science Research Project on the Synthesis, Characterization, and Viability of Beta-Cyclodextrin crosslinked PVA Hydrogels.
 This project was associated with Charles Wright Academy in Tacoma, WA.

 # Procedure
-This is a copy of the notes/procedure I created and used in the synthesis of Beta-Cyclodextrin Crosslinked PVA Hydrogels.
-This documentation is published to the world in the hope that other students may base their procedures by the way I did things.
+This is a copy of the notes/procedure I created and used in the synthesis and testing of Beta-Cyclodextrin Crosslinked PVA Hydrogels.
+I am publishing this documentation to the world in the hope that other students may base their procedures on my method.
 The method I used certainly wasn't perfect, but it worked for me.
-The data in this repo may come in handy to some researchers too!
+The data in this repo may come in handy to some researchers, too!
 <br>
 A couple of acronyms that are used throughout the procedure:
 PVA: Polyvinyl Alcohol